marcel-goldschen-ohm/NEU-365P-385L-Spring-2021/README.md

 *The goal of the course is to give you enough of a basic toolset that you will have the necessary foundation to develop programs for any concept that you understand.*

+## Course Prerequisites

+There are no prerequisites for the course. *However, you are expected to be familiar with basic mathematical functions and concepts, and you will be asked to perform quantitative calcualtions.*

 ## Course Details

 * Time: TR 2:00-3:30 PM